awsdocs/aws-elemental-mediatailor-user-guide/doc_source/debug-log-mode.md

-# Debug log mode<a name="debug-log-mode"></a>
+# Generating debug logs<a name="debug-log-mode"></a>

-Use debug logs to troubleshoot playback session issues\.
+Use debug logs to troubleshoot MediaTailor ad insertion playback session issues\.
 To generate debug logs, set the log mode to debug in the player's request to MediaTailor\.
 For server\-side reporting, set the log mode in the *playback request*\.
 For client\-side reporting, set the log mode in the *session initialization request*\.

 When the log mode is set to debug, MediaTailor writes the debug log data to CloudWatch Logs\.
 The debug logs provide information about the following events\.
 For a complete list of the data produced in the debug logs, see [Debug log fields](https://docs.aws.amazon.com/mediatailor/latest/ug/debug-log-mode.html#debug-log-mode-fields)\.
 + **Origin interaction** – Details about MediaTailor's interaction with the origin server\.
 For example, the origin manifest response, manifest type, and origin URL\.